aswin-haridas/examcellmgmt/dev.notes.md

-# use localstorage to store token and check for token when login
+# use sessionStorage to store token and check for token when login